Luna-Klatzer/KudOS/README.md

-# Kudo Disk Operating System
+# Kudo Operating System

 An OS and Kernel Project for Learning Purposes based on Nasm and x86_64 which implements C and C++ code for kernel functionality

 ## Building .iso and /dist

-Since this project was made based on the series of davidcallanan the standard build process will also use docker and a container for utilising the compilers for assembly and C/C++.
+Since the rough project structure was made based on the series of davidcallanan the standard build process will also use docker and a container for utilising the compilers for assembly and C/C++.
 It can also be simply built on Linux or Windows but for ease docker is used since it can provide quick and simply virtualisation features that make building it rather easy.